kartik-neal/Project-Santa-Cruz-Preview/tools/Manufacturing-Provisioning-Tool-Sample-Script/README.md

  - [Fixed] Support for DKSC-101 to be enabled.
  - [Fixed] Wi-Fi ZTP key   provisioning and capturing is not implemented yet.
 Will be providing in future version of script.
- - [Won’t fix] For some early preview hardware, the tool cannot retrieve the completed S/N (last 4 digits will be “0000”).
+ - [Won’t fix] For some early preview hardware (S/N: 1624662100xxx203xxxx), the tool cannot retrieve the completed S/N (last 4 digits will be “0000”).
 This is caused by a hardware issue, not an issue of the tool itself.

 ## Issue Reporting